manthanabc/Droid/README.md

 - use `-download` flag to download before playing
 - use `-nolocal` flag to research and play
 - use `-video` flag to play video with song
+- use `help` to get help in terminal

 #### after playing